Vietnam Itineraries: Suggestions by Local Experts

 • Day 19: Mekong Delta: Take a day trip to the fertile Mekong Delta.

-• Day 20-21: Phu Quoc island: Fly to Phu Quoc Island for some leisure time at the beautiful beach to wind down your Vietnam adventure amidst the soothing highlands. ![Images from the 3-week itinerary]
+• Day 20-21: Phu Quoc Island: Fly to Phu Quoc Island for some leisure time at the beautiful beach to wind down your Vietnam adventure amidst the the tranquil island setting.

 Remember, this plan can still be customized according to your preferences and activities of interest.
 As you explore, don't forget to discover the hidden gems, including the cool highlands towards Dalat and the memorable nightlife.